 This exhibition marks _WYE_’s debut in South Africa, after it was commissioned and exhibited by the Sherman Contemporary Art Foundation (Sydney) in 2016.
 WYE was produced by Laurence Hamburger (goodcop) and filmed by the legendary German cinematographer Jörg Schmidt-Reitwein (Werner Herzog’s Nosferatu the Vampyre and Woyzeck).

 As an artist working mainly in film and photography, as well as collage and drawing, Subotzky engages critically with contemporary politics of mis/representation.
 For this show, he flips the lens inwards to channel the colonial perspective, collapsing it from within rather than criticising it from the objective distance that often characterises historical documentary forms.

-Further works exhibited contextualise WYE within the artist’s broader practice and include smashed photographs and his colloquially named Sticky Tape Transfers, which respectively shatter and peel apart depictions of past and present South Africa to to interrupt the surface of images and complicate their function.
+Further works exhibited contextualise WYE within the artist’s broader practice include his colloquially named Sticky Tape Transfers, which peel apart depictions of past and present South Africa to interrupt the surface of images and complicate their function.

 “At the heart of my work is a fixation with revealing the gap between what is presented (and idealised) and what is hidden, coupled with a desire to pull apart and reassemble the schizophrenia of contemporary existence,” says Subotzky.

 Mikhael Subotzky’s work was included in the Liverpool (2012) and Lubumbashi (2013) Biennials, and Pixel Interface, a multi-component video installation, was included in All The World’s Futures, curated by Okwui Enwezor at the 56th Venice Biennale.